Copper CRM Mines a Whole New Kind of CRM

 Many technology experts praise its ease of use, as well as its minimalist, appealing design.
 By offering highly useful tools without being overly complicated, G Suite applications provide an awesome user experience, which is an essential criterion for a growing number of corporate workers.

 For example, Google Docs helps users organize and manage team projects more efficiently.
 Its powerful collaborative tools allow a group of individuals to edit a document simultaneously while viewing changes made by others in real time, eliminating unnecessary tasks and maximizing productivity.
 The ability to create custom fields allows you to to put your idiosyncratic work processes in meaningful context.
+There is even a google docs crm.

 The features of Google’s applications have become so commonplace that it’s almost easy to forget their genius.